craigahobbs/hobbs-family-cookbook/recipes/HorseradishSauce.md

 Melt the butter in a heavy skillet over low heat with the onion slice until the butter is brown.
 Remove and discard the onion and add the flour.
-Cook the butter flour mixture over low heat until the flour is deep mahogany brown.
+Cook the butter flour mixture over low heat until the flour is deep mahogany brown being very careful not to burn.
 Remove the pan from the heat and slowly whisk in the bouillon.
 Return to the heat and boil one minute until thickened.
-Remove from the heat whisk in the remaining ingredients.
+Remove from the heat and whisk in the remaining ingredients.

 ### Bearnaise Sauce